Does Your Child Need a Digital Detox?

 Instead of sitting sedentary in front of a screen, kids can engage in physical and social activities.

-“Children 6 years and older should be active for at least 60 minutes a day,” says Dr. Brigitte Carreau, a pediatrician at Kauai Medical Clinic.
+Experts advise children 6 years and older should be active for at least 60 minutes a day.

 An hour of play may seem daunting, but every little bit counts – and can add up fast!